-In laymen terms, a Congener is a general term for small molecules other than ethanol which are found in alcoholic beverages and provide “flavour”.
+In laymen terms, a Congener is a general term for small molecules other than ethanol which is found in alcoholic beverages and provides “flavour”.
 They include aldehydes, esters, and primary alcohols such as methanol and isoamyl alcohol.
-These molecules are usually present in the material that was selected for fermentation, or they could be a bi-product of fermentation.
-For example rye grain has a very distinct taste when distilled at low proof.
+These molecules are usually present in the material that was selected for fermentation, or they could be a by-product of fermentation.
+For example, rye grain has a very distinct taste when distilled at a low proof.
 This is because it contains certain oils and congeners that are soluble in ethanol, or have similar boiling points and are collected with the purified ethanol.
 The more strict the distillation process, the lower the congener levels and the purer the spirit.

 Azeotrope – A liquid mixture of two or more substances that retains the same composition in the vapour state as in the liquid state when distilled or partially evaporated under a certain pressure.

 This means that certain mixtures cannot be separated, by distillation, because they form a unique mixture that boils at its own unique temperature.
 Many compounds form azeotropes, and in many cases, other organic molecules form an azeotrope with ethanol and it cannot be separated.
 This results in a less than pure distillate.
 However, for the purpose of vodka, this isn’t a bad thing at all.